Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 15 Juni 2026 00.39.40 UTC
+- WIB: Senin, 15 Juni 2026 02.51.10 UTC
-- WITA: Senin, 15 Juni 2026 01.39.40 UTC
+- WITA: Senin, 15 Juni 2026 03.51.10 UTC
-- WIT: Senin, 15 Juni 2026 02.39.40 UTC
+- WIT: Senin, 15 Juni 2026 04.51.10 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: motivational
+Kategori: technology